-- Arrive to class on time, and do not leave early. - No use of cell phones, MP3 players, TEXT MESSAGING, or pagers during lecture. - Do not converse with your classmates (or yourself!) while the instructor or other presenter is addressing the class.
+- o Arrive to class on time, and do not leave early. - No use of cell phones, MP3 players, TEXT MESSAGING, or pagers during lecture. - Do not converse with your classmates (or yourself!) while the instructor or other presenter is addressing the class.
 If you have a question or discussion item, please raise your hand. - Be respectful of your instructor, college staff, and your fellow students.
 I WELCOME AND ENCOURAGE YOU TO ASK ME QUESTIONS DURING LECTURE!!!
 IF I DON'T KNOW THE ANSWER, I WILL FIND YOU THE ANSWER!

-ASSIGNMENTS DATE POINTS Three Lecture Exams: July 7, July 21, August 4 100 pts. each (non-cumulative, highest score is doubled) Two Lab Exams: July 13, August 3 75 pts. each Weekly Quizzes/Assignments 5 pts. each (25 pts. total) You can drop your lowest quiz/assignment grade - no makeups!!!
+ASSIGNMENTS POINTS Three Lecture Exams: July 7, July 21, August 4 100 pts. each (non-cumulative, highest score is doubled) Two Lab Exams: July 13, August 3 75 pts. each Weekly Quizzes/Assignments 5 pts. each (25 pts. total) You can drop your lowest quiz/assignment grade - no makeups :!!!
 Lab Attendance/Participation: 40 pts.
-(5 pts. for each lab) Fieldtrip: 25 pt s .
-Group Project Presentations :: 25 pt s .
+(5 pts. for each lab) Fieldtrip/Field Trip Assignment: 5 pts./20 pts.
+Group Project Presentations: 25 pts.
 665 TOTAL POINTS POSSIBLE!!!